Skourge01/skouswap/README.md

 - an interface in fzf will appear saying;
 zram
 swapfile
+## Recommend setup
+It is recommended that you use this script with these memories:
+2gb: 175% zram
+4gb: 175% zram
+6gb: 150% zram
+8gb: 100% zram
+12gb: 8gb swapfile
+16gb+: dont use or 100% swapfile
 ## ATTENTION
 - after running the script, restart the system so that the changes are made automatically
 ```